Visit Big Bear Valley…

 Kids at Big Bear are also expected to put in some work to support their fellow campers.
 It’s called Big Bear VILLAGE for a reason.
 Each day at Big Bear campers will have rotating responsibilities to help camp function smoothly.
 This may include assisting our amazing kitchen staff in preparing gourmet meals for the camp.
 We have developed relationships with many local farms and food producers to provide our campers with wholesome foods which the majority have been organically grown right in the South Willamette Valley.

 Lodging at Big Bear Village will consist of tents and yurts.
 Students will bring their own sleeping bags.
 Instructors will sleep in or next to the tents and yurts.

 On the final night of camp students will gather around the fire and hear a beautiful story dramatically read by our Director.
 The students will be invited to bring their sleeping bags and pillows to the fire to fall asleep under the stars while the sweet story is being read, and wake up together to the fire being stoked, the morning sun, and the smell of breakfast wafting from the outdoor kitchen.

 Included with your tuition is our locally designed and screenprinted Whole Earth Nature School t-shirt, a custom nature journal, and your choice of pocket field guide.
 (Whole Earth Nature School stainless steel water bottle available for $20 cash at camp, while supplies last.)

-Camp begins at 1pm on Sunday and ends at 5pm Friday.
-Parents/relatives are invited to the Camp Showcase Friday at 4pm.
+Camp begins at 2pm on Sunday and ends at 4pm Friday.
+(Please eat lunch before arriving to camp.)
+Parents/relatives are invited for a Camp Showcase Friday at 3pm.